Drug and Alcohol Policy

 The unlawful possession, use, or distribution of illicit drugs on JTS premises, or at JTS-related activities, whether on or off campus, is strictly prohibited.
 The sale, service, possession, and consumption of alcoholic beverages on JTS premises or at related JTS activities, whether on or off campus, must comply fully with New York State and appropriate local laws.
 Based on such laws, the following standards must be respected:

-· No person shall be sold or served alcoholic beverages if that person is, or appears to be, under the legal drinking age of twenty-one, or seems to be intoxicated, or is known to be a problem drinker.
+•· No person shall be sold or served alcoholic beverages if that person is under the legal drinking age of twenty-one, appears to be intoxicated, or is known to be a problem drinker.

-At all events or activities at which any alcoholic beverage is to be served or sold, the individual or group sponsoring such shall be responsible for compliance with all laws and regulations, as well as JTS policies, regarding alcoholic beverages.
-In addition, the following standards must be respected:
+The individual or group sponsoring any event or activity at which any alcoholic beverage is to be served or sold shall be responsible for compliance with all laws, regulations, and JTS policies regarding alcoholic beverages.
+In addition, the following standards must be followed:

-· The license, permit, and any government required posters, signs, or notices must be prominently displayed at the site of such event.
+•· Any government license or permit required to serve or sell alcoholic beverages must be obtained.
+Such license or permit, and any government required posters, signs, or notices, must be prominently displayed at the site of such event.